Myths about UX Design in Web Application Development

 2. You Should Design Exactly What Your Users Want

 User feedback is one of the most important things about determining whether UX is successful or not, but you shouldn’t fall into the trap of blindly following what your users say they want it to be.
 Although there is hardly anything more annoying than a developer who stubbornly refuses to acknowledge his or her mistakes and keeps a wildly unpopular feature, you should understand that a good developer concentrates on what users need and not what they want, for these two don’t necessarily coincide or even overlap.
 Sometimes they only think they want what they say they want, and when you actually follow their wishes, it turns out that in reality, it works much worse than the way things were.
-Sometimes their wishes simply signify the presence of a problem – and an inspired designer should take time to do research, analyze and decide what these wishes originate from in the first place.
+Sometimes their wishes simply signify the presence of a problem – and an inspired designer should take time to have an efficient user research process, where he can analyze and decide what these wishes originate from in the first place.

 3. Minimalistic = Simple = Good

 If there is one thing to characterize the entirety of design trends of the last few years, it is a tendency to minimalism bordering on obsession.
 Somehow, designers were led to believe that good design is always minimalistic, and if it looks minimalistic, then it is almost certainly a job well done.
 However, as any expert in PHP development will say to you, one shouldn’t mix up minimalistic style with inherent simplicity in structure.
 Often a minimalistic design is just a cover for an extremely complex and complicated internal workings that don’t become obvious until you look under the app’s hood.
 What’s even worse, sometimes striving to make the design as minimalistic as possible leads to complications in user experience – for example, while icons without text labels may look clean and simple, they are often confusing and harm UX.

 4. Human Faces Make for a More Personal UX